Should You Use a Personal Loan to Pay Taxes?

 Can You Use a Personal Loan to Pay Taxes?

-If you have a decent credit score, you may be able to take out a personal loan to pay your taxes.
+Yes, iff you have a decent credit score, you can use a personal loan to pay your taxes.
 Once you qualify for a personal loan, you can use the money for just about any purpose.
 The IRS doesn’t care where the money you use to pay your taxes comes from.

 If you take out a personal loan, you’ll generally receive the funds in your bank account.
 From there, you can use the money to pay the IRS via check, direct pay, or credit or debit card.
 This applies to both federal taxes, which are paid to the IRS, and state taxes, which are paid to your state’s tax agency.